vannavu/phase_one/_posts/2020-12-30-here-we-are.md

 - I want to scream but I have no mouth

-I heard that I work a couple weeks ago.
+I heard that at work a couple weeks ago.

 [Apparently](https://en.wikipedia.org/wiki/I_Have_No_Mouth,_and_I_Must_Scream)